- Career Placement Policy

-Students charged with sexual discrimination, harassment or violence will be subject to discipline, pursuant to the California State University Student Conduct Procedures (see Executive Order 1073 at http://www.calstate.edu/eo/EO-1073.pdf) and will be subject to appropriate sanctions.
+Students who are charged by the university with sexual discrimination, harassment or violence will be subject to discipline, pursuant to the California State University Student Conduct Procedures (see Executive Order 1073 at http://www.calstate.edu/eo/EO-1073.pdf or any successor executive order) and will be subject to appropriate sanctions.
 In addition, during any investigation, the university may implement interim measures in order to maintain a safe and non-discriminatory educational environment.
-Such measures may include immediate interim suspension from the university, required move from university-owned or affiliated housing, adjustment to course schedule, or prohibition from contact with parties involved in the alleged incident.
+Such measures may include: immediate interim suspension from the university; a required move from university-owned or affiliated housing; adjustments to course schedule; and/or prohibition from contact with parties involved in the alleged incident.

 Sexual Violence Prevention

 Are You Being Stalked?

 - Fresno State's sexual violence prevention and education statement, which includes facts and myths about sexual violence, at http://www.fresnostate.edu/titleix/students.

 - U.S. Department of Education, regional office: